Logo Futurismo

 Lagoa de São Brás

-A beautiful natural lake isolated and surrounded by farmlands and vegetation.
+Lagoa de São Brás is a stunning natural lake, situated in a remote location and surrounded by lush farmlands and vegetation.
 It is located at an altitude of 610 meters above sea level, is 330 meters long, and 200 meters wide, and has a maximum depth of 2.3 meters.
 It occupies an area of 0.06 km².

 Furnas